tidev-cellar/titanium-boilerplates/templates/typescript-alloy-app/README.md

 > Use TypeScript to develop your Alloy based Titanium app.

+A very simple greeting example app written in Alloy and TypeScript.

 # Try it out

 Navigate to this directory and run